cthogg/todo-app-frontend/README.md

 ## Next Steps
 If I had more time I would do the following:
+- deploy it onto Heroku and Netlify.
+This will probably involve changing Auth0 to use a production environment and altering the config.
 - Add error handling to the requests.
 - `const [num, setNum] = useState<number>(1);` is a hack to force a re-render on update.
 Unfortunately it was not immediately apparently why when the todos did not update the children components did not update.
 - Add cypress e2e tests.